 The descriptive approach was considered appropriate for the present study as it is aimed to assess the obesity and selected food habits among adolescents.
 Non-Experimental Research Design is used in the present study.50 participants were selected with the help of purposive sampling technique.
 The tool was prepared to identify obesity and selected food habits.
-An extensive review of literature, expert's opinion, the investigator's professional experience and informal interviews of students provided the basis for construction of tool.
 Analysis of data was done in accordance with the objectives of the study.
 Study was done by using the descriptive and inferential statistics as calculated by frequency, percentage, mean score, standard deviation and Karl Pearson's correlation, chi-square test, BMI of school students assessed as per percentiles in order to assess the obesity and selected food habits.